Hoi An Weather

-The rainy season is from September – January.
-However, it is not uncommon to have dry, sunny and sometimes very hot days on and off throughout this period.
+The rainy season is from September – January but October and November have the heaviest rainfall by far.
+However, it is not uncommon to have dry, sunny and sometimes very hot days from time to time throughout this period.

-Yes, but they manifest more as heavy rains and very strong winds which can result in flooding.
+Yes, but Hoi An weather is more typified by heavy rains – rain depressions – and very strong winds which can result in flooding.
 From time to time, there are typhoons that are more dangerous but these are infrequent.
 Typically, torrential rain, flooding and typhoons occur October and November.

 I didn’t think Vietnam got cold.

 Yes, this is a perception shared by many but let us assure you, Hoi An can get very cold during December and January.
 The temperatures may not appear that low on a chart but when combined with the wet season and high humidity this combination can cut through you like a knife.
 However, such days are not frequent and mostly the temperature is moderate and sometimes hot enough to swim.